nasa/fprime/cmake/docs/sdd.md

 The CMake system will allow *in-source* builds, but only when operating precisely as the old make system is running.
 Thus there are three paradigms of operation for the CMake system.
 These paradigms are described below.
 They are:

-1. (Recommended) Treating F´ as a sub-repo/library.
+1. (Recommended) Treating F´ as a library.
 Builds are performed out-of-source.
 2. Adding project code directly to F´.
 Builds are still performed out-of-source.
 3. (Highly Discouraged) Adding code to F´, building is done in-source.  **Note:** this will not work when running with the old make system.